Malachite

 covering all areas of lapidary work (faceting equipment, laps,

-found the the 'Tucson Electric Park Gem & Mineral Show' had
+the the 'Tucson Electric Park Gem & Mineral Show' had the

-the most spectacular/high quality specimens I saw were at the
+most spectacular/high quality specimens I saw were at the 'Tucson

-'Tucson Westward Look Mineral Show' and at the 'Tucson Gem
+Westward Look Mineral Show' and at the 'Tucson Gem and

-and Mineral Show' (in the convention centre during the last 4
+Mineral Show' (in the convention centre during the last 4 days of

-days of 'Tucson').
-Faceting and cabbing rough was available at
+'Tucson').
+Faceting and cabbing rough was available at several of

-several of the shows, including the JG & M show in Palo Verde (a
+the shows, including the JG & M show in Palo Verde (a suburb of

-suburb of Tucson) and at the 'Globe-X/Days Inn' show in the
+Tucson) and at the 'Globe-X/Days Inn' show in the centre of town.

 Photos: by row, L to R